divyanshupundir/mavlink-kotlin/serialization/README.md

 ## Overview

-Tools for serializing and deserializing MAVLink message/frame Kotlin objects to and from `ByteArrays`.
+Tools for serializing and deserializing MAVLink messages/frames to and from `ByteArrays`.

 ## Usage